rr-france/bookrr/01_RR_kezako.md

 > "*The first appearance of the phrase “reproducible research” in a scholarly publication appears to be an invited paper presented at the 1992 meeting of the Society of Exploration Geophysics (SEG), from the group of Jon Claerbout at Stanford (Claerbout & Karrenbach, 1992). […] His idea of reproducible research was to leave finished work (an article or a thesis) in a state that allowed colleagues to reproduce the calculation, analysis and final figures by executing a single command.
 The goal was to merge a publication with its underlying computational analysis*" [@barbaTerminologiesReproducibleResearch2018].

-Cette proposition est centrée sur le calcul et peut être considérée comme quasi idéale, voire idéalisée, dans la mesure où l'ensemble des résultats peuvent être obtenus en lançant une seule commande.
+Cette proposition est centrée sur le calcul et peut être considérée comme quasi idéale, voire idéaliste, dans la mesure où en lançant une seule commande, on obtient tous les résultats.
 Il existe de nombreuses définitions de "recherche reproductible".
 Barba [@barbaTerminologiesReproducibleResearch2018] en analyse plusieurs.
 Parmi celles-ci, nous retiendrons la suivante, issue de l'article de Vandewalle *et al*. [@vandewalleReproducibleResearchSignal2009] :

 > "*A research work is called reproducible if all information relevant to the work, including, but not limited to, text, data and code, is made available, such that an independent researcher can reproduce the results*" [@vandewalleReproducibleResearchSignal2009]